-- Options to interrupt sexual violence

-- Grab some friends and check in together

-- "Are you ok?"

-- "I don't think you should hook up with that person.
-They seem drunk."

-- Options to interrupt acts of bias

-- "I'm not comfortable with what you said.
-That's a discriminatory comment."

-- "Are ALL \\\\\ really like that?
-That's not my experience."
-"Are you ok?"
+- Options to interrupt sexual violence - Grab some friends and check in together - "Are you ok?" - "I don't think you should hook up with that person.
+They seem drunk." - Options to interrupt acts of bias - "I don't know if you intended your comment to come across that way, but I understood it as you implying..." - "Are ALL really like that?
+That's not my experience." - "Are you okay?
+I want to let you know I don't agree with what that person said.
+Can I be supportive in some way?"